vdt/deepdrive/README.md

 ## Install from scratch

 This setup has been verified on Windows 7 Home, Windows 10 Home, and Windows 2012 Server on AWS.
+Windows 7+ should work though.
 We recommend a local setup with a GPU that supports [CUDA](http://hilinkit.appspot.com/yxjkh5) architecture 5.0 and at least 16GB of RAM.

 ### AMI setup